-During the 2020-2021 school year, families should avoid all unnecessary travel.
-If a student travels outside of New Jersey or Pennsylvania for any reason, the family must notify the School and the student may be required to self-quarantine upon their return for 14 days.
+During the 2021-2022 school year, families should avoid all unnecessary travel.
+If a student travels outside of the United States for any reason, the family must notify the School and the student may be required to self-quarantine upon their return for 14 days.
+If this CDC and/or the state of New Jersey change their current protocols, domestic travel restrictions may also be applied.
 Provisions will be made to support continuity of learning from home during quarantine periods.